ron-kit/ron-kit.github.io/content/projects/enph353/index.md

 {{<image src="robot_improving.png">}}

-With a very rudimentary, static reward function, as well as a pretty high epsilon, the robot is nevertheless able to learn and improve.
+With a simple, static reward function, as well as a pretty high epsilon, the robot is nevertheless able to learn and improve.
 The rewards plot is a bit erratic as the robot randomly veers off the track in tireless pursuit of escaping local minima, but exhibits a clear upward trend.

-For the competition, I'm currently working on implementing simultaneous multiple output of speed and rotation for the navigation algorithm.

--- WIP --